atifchy01/atifchy01/README.md

 # 💫 About Me:
 Hi, I’m Atif Chowdhury, a Computer Science and Data Science student at UW-Madison with a growing passion for cybersecurity and software engineering.
 I’m actively learning about secure coding practices, software development, and system protection as I work on academic projects and personal explorations.
 I aim to apply my knowledge to build innovative and secure solutions in the future.
-Let’s connect to share ideas and collaborate!

 ## 🌐 Socials: